n-elie/papercite/README.md

 *   Filtering on publication type and authors
 *   Regular expression filtering on any type
 *   Publications can be grouped and sorted in various ways
+*   Searchable bibtex entries list, allowing to insert the desired citation directly in text

 _Output_: